 Updated information regarding mosquito repellents is available from the CDC at www.cdc.gov/ncidod/dvbid/westnile/RepellentUpdates.htm.

 Sexually transmitted infections — Pregnant women should be aware that your risk of being infected with a sexually transmitted infection may increase if you have more than one sexual partner or if your partner has more than one sexual partner.
-Unless you are absolutely certain that your partner has no other sexual partners and is free of sexually transmitted infections, you should ask your partner to wear a condom to reduce the chance of getting a sexually transmitted infection.
+Unless you are absolutely certain that your partner has no other sexual partners and is free of sexually transmitted infections, you should ask your partner to wear a condom to reduce the chance of getting a sexually transmitted infection, or you can use a female condom.
 You should avoid having sex, even with a condom, if your partner has signs of a sexually transmitted infection, such as discharge from the penis, pain when urinating, or blisters or sores on the genital skin.
 (See "Patient information: Genital herpes (Beyond the Basics)" and "Patient information: Gonorrhea (Beyond the Basics)" and "Patient information: Chlamydia (Beyond the Basics)" and "Patient information: Genital warts in women (Beyond the Basics)".)

-Animal borne illnesses — Women who are pregnant or planning pregnancy should avoid contact with all rodents and should not change cat litter boxes, or should wear gloves and then wash their hands.
+Animal borne illnesses — Women who are pregnant or planning pregnancy should avoid contact with all rodents (and rodent droppings) and should not change cat litter boxes, or should wear gloves and then wash their hands.
 Precautions about handling pets and laboratory animals should be discussed with a healthcare provider.
 (See "Patient information: Animal bites (Beyond the Basics)".)

 Several infectious diseases can cause problems in pregnancy.
 Currently, these infections cannot be prevented with a vaccine.
 These infections are best avoided by practicing good hygiene and avoiding direct contact with infected individuals (although this may be difficult in some cases).